fibanez6/ai-python-recipe-shoplist-crawler/ai-recipe-shoplist/README.md

 curl -X POST "http://localhost:8000/api/demo"
 ```

-Or click "Try Demo" in the web interface.
+Or use the web interface for an interactive experience.

 ## 🔧 Configuration